ucdavisdatalab/workshop_research_computing/installing_software/chapters/01_installing-software.md

 computer, it runs in a computing environment.
 Being able to set up, inspect, maintain, and document computing environments is important because:

-* A computer may not have the software you need pre-installed.
+* A computer might not have the software you need pre-installed.
 Often the best and sometimes the only solution is to install the software yourself.
 Doing it yourself gives you more control over what's installed and is typically faster than asking an administrator to do it for you.
-For your personal computer, you may be the sole administrator.
+For your personal computer, you're probably the sole administrator.
 You can use the same tools to set up and maintain environments on your computer as you do on remote computers.

-* Differences between software versions can cause subtle bugs.
-Specifying a required software environment, with versions, can make it easier to collaborate on, distribute, and revisit research projects.

 * Different projects may require different computing environments, and you may need to switch between them frequently.
 Switching software environments and